MSc Aviation Engineering and Management

 Lean Maintenance Operations and Certification

-This module will help you develop and understand concepts in Six Sigma, lean maintenance, operational research, reliability centred maintenance and maintenance planning.
+Learners will develop and understand concepts in Six Sigma, lean maintenance, operational research, reliability centred maintenance and maintenance planning.
 You will evaluate and critically analyse processes within highly regulated industries.

 Safety, Health and Environmental Engineering Management